 🌐 Regional value creation: Efficiency and cost savings through closed material cycles

-📊 Digital twins and data analysis: precision and stability in manufacturing
+📊 Digital twins and data analysis: Precision and stability in manufacturing

-🌱 Preservation of valuable resources
+🌱 Preserving valuable resources

 📚 Integration of people and technology